 By Ryan Nau

 Are you ready to take your After Effects know-how to the next level?
-From eye-catching logo reveals and title sequences to mesmerizing alpha channel animations, After Effects can really upgrade the production value of any project—especially if you’re working with a with shoestring budget.
+From eye-catching logo reveals and title sequences to mesmerizing alpha channel animations, After Effects can really upgrade the production value of any project—especially if you’re working with a with a shoestring budget.
 While there are many how-tos for using the more advanced tools in AE—or for working with ready-made After Effects templates—sometimes you need a more comprehensive introduction to working with the program’s animations.
-That’s why we’ve put together this beginner’s guide for the advance tools and techniques the program provides.
+That’s why we’ve put together this beginner’s guide for advanced tools and techniques the program provides.

 Here’s a quick overview of what you’ll find in this guide: We will cover areas regarding workspace layouts, motion tracking, 3D setup and expression controls.
 Expression is the script language of After Effects, which allows components of your movie to be controlled/animated by typing in a script language specific to that control point.